5 Steps to Plan for Your Christmas Decorating

 If you have not yet looked at your decorations for this Christmas season, then as you unpack them, take these steps:

-- Set aside those that don’t meet the criteria I listed above.
+- Set aside those items that meet the criteria I listed above.

 - If you find Christmas ornaments or other decor that need repair, do it immediately.

-Once you have gone through your Christmas decorations, you can make a list of the decorations you need to replace or new ones for the current holiday season.
+Once you have gone through your Christmas decorations, make a list of the ones you need to replace or add for the current holiday season.

 - new scented candles

-- faux or fresh greenery garland or wreaths
+- fresh or faux greenery garland or faux green wreaths

 - new holiday paper napkins